VictorH028/termux-monet/README.md

 ***

-### [Termux-Monet](https://github.com/HardcodedCat/termux-monet) is a unofficial, modified fork of [Termux](https://github.com/termux/termux-app), an Android terminal application and Linux environment, with Monet Theming Implementations and Community-made changes.
+[Termux-Monet](https://github.com/HardcodedCat/termux-monet) is a unofficial, modified fork of [Termux](https://github.com/termux/termux-app), an Android terminal application and Linux environment, with Monet Theming Implementations and Community-made changes.
 This project is developed on my spare time, for me to learn more about Android development.
 Dont expect consistency, professionality or stability.

-### MONET IS ONLY AVAILABLE ON `ANDROID 12+`!
-### LOWER VERSIONS WILL DISPLAY A STATIC, BLACK AND WHITE MONET THEME
+MONET IS ONLY AVAILABLE ON `ANDROID 12+` IN LOWER VERSIONS WILL DISPLAY A STATIC, BLACK AND WHITE MONET THEME

 ***